Evdev01/online-shop-react/README.md

 In the project directory, you can run:

+### `npx json-server --watch db.json`

+Start Json server(fake api) - npm run jsdb(only http://localhost:3000)

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open (http://localhost:any) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npx json-server --watch db.json`

-Start Json server(fake api)

 ### `yarn test`